 Late Assignment Policy: Assignment due dates and times will be announced in advance.
 Any assignment received after the specified collection time will be considered late.
 Early exams may be arranged in advance with the instructor.
 Make-up exams may only be arranged if necessitated by extraordinary circumstances.
 Unless prearranged with the instructor, only team paper assignments will be accepted late.
-All other assignments, such as chapter problems and discussions, must be submitted on time in order to be accepted for a grade.
-In the event that you will not be available when an assignment is due, the assignment must be submitted to the instructor prior to the due date and time in order to be considered as received timely.
+All other assignments must be submitted on time in order to be accepted for a grade.
+In the event that you will not be available when an assignment is due, the assignment must be submitted to the instructor prior to the due date and time in order to be considered to be considered as received timely.